Pope John Paul II Day

 Pope John Paul II Day (Dzień Papieża Jana Pawła II) is a Polish festival celebrated every year on October 16.
 It was established by the Polish Parliament as a tribute to Pope John Paul II.
-In parallel, it is celebrated by the Catholic Church in Poland as Papal Day, which falls on the Sunday preceding the anniversary of the election of Karol Wojtyła as Pope.
+In parallel, it is celebrated by the Catholic Church in Poland as Papal Day, which falls on the Sunday preceding October 16.

-The significance of the date
+Meaning of the date

 On October 16, 1978, the Archbishop of Kraków Cardinal Karol Wojtyła was elected as Pope and took the name John Paul II.
 He was the first Pope in 455 years who was not Italian.
+His election was widely celebrated in Poland and is seen as one of the factors in the fall of communism there.
+He is recognised as one of the greatest and most well-known Poles of the modern day.

 On the same day in 2002, Pope John Paul II introduced the Luminous Mysteries of the Rosary.

-The establishment of the holiday
+Establishment

 October 16 was established as an official celebration by the Polish Parliament on 27 July 2005 - as stated in the resolution - "a tribute to the greatest authority of the twentieth century, a man who reached into the sources of Christianity, taught us solidarity, courage and humility" ("w hołdzie największemu autorytetowi XX wieku, człowiekowi, który sięgając do źródeł chrześcijaństwa, uczył nas solidarności, odwagi i pokory").

 The law establishing the holiday was supported by 338 deputies, three were against and two abstained.

-The history of the holiday
+History

 The day was celebrated for the first time in 2001 but is not a day off from work.

+In December 2014, a bill introduced by Conservative MP Władysław Lizoń to recognize April 2 as a day to honour the memory of the late Pope John Paul II received Royal Assent.
+On April 2 2015, the first Pope John Paul II Day was observed in Canada.
+It was incidentally also the 10th anniversary of the pope's death.
+The day is not recognised as a legal holiday or a non-juridical day, nor is it a day off work.